plurid/state-recorder/packages/state-recorder/README.md

     // the differences can be loaded into a new StateRecorder
     // to obtain a previous state chain, a sitting const previousSitting = new StateRecorder(differences);

+    // when the stateRecorder state cursor is not on the last state of the state chain
+    // due to an action of moving back/forward on the chain through previous()/next() methods
+    // a playMode is automatically activated

+    // during the playMode new states cannot/will not be added onto the state chain with the add() method

+    // to exit playMode:
+    // 1. the cursor must be placed on the last state of the state chain through succesive next() methods
+    // 2. the stateRecorder must be resetted stateRecorder.reset();
+    // 3. the stateRecorder can be branched stateRecorder.branch();
+    //    effectively discarding all the states on the state chain from the current position of the state cursor